sdh07/X-Creation-Prompts/meta_prompt_role_library.md

 **Constraints & Considerations**
 - Potential limitations, dependencies, or ethical guidelines.
 - Conditions under which the role must adapt or escalate issues.

+6. Version Control & Notes
+	•	File Name: ROLE_LIBRARY.md (or your chosen name).
+	•	Maintenance:
+	•	Track additions or updates in commit messages or a separate changelog.
+	•	Periodically review for duplicates, outdated definitions, or newly required roles.
+	•	Cross-Linking:
+	•	Reference this library in your Agile Meta Prompt or Deliverable Template Library when a new role is invoked.
+	•	Keep naming and acronyms consistent in logs, commits, and user stories.